 The Government Gazette containing any regulation or local law, or the resolution of the local government to adopt any model local laws, shall be conclusive evidence of the due making and approval or the adoption thereof, and of due compliance with all conditions necessary to bring the same into effect as hereinbefore provided.

-[Section 348 formerly section 272, renumbered as section 348 by No. 38 of 1933 s.
-42; amended by No. 14 of 1996 s.
+[Section 348 formerly section 272, renumbered as section 348: No. 38 of 1933 s.
+42; amended: No. 14 of 1996 s.
 4.]

 348A.
 Proclamations etc. may be revoked or varied